Thebuilderekes/coursera-nitda/HTML-CSS-IN-DEPTH/CSS/CSS.md

 using the attribute selector `a[class]` in the css, you can target the home and about links, leaving the contact list out because it does not have a class attribute set on it.

+`a[href~="dog"]` selects all HTML elements with an href attribute that contains the string "dog".
+The ~ operator matches any string that contains the specified substring, anywhere in the string.

 ## Pseudoclasss for links

 pseudo classes for the state of links have to be used in the right order IN A CSS FILE.
 This is the order: